koonliang/claude-recipe-app/backend-web/README.md

 ### 2. Start the Services

-You need to start all three components:
+You need to start all four components:

 ```bash
 # Terminal 1: Start User Lambda (port 5001)